wp-plugins/wordpress-flash-uploader/readme.txt

 in the
 wp-config.php
 to enable the cron job!
-Please note that this is not a realy cron job.
+Please note that this is not a real cron job.
 So if you set 5 minutes then it is syncronized at the next request that happens after 5 minutes waiting!

 == Screenshots ==
 1. The Wordpress Flash Uploader page where you can upload images